In This Article

 The food that we eat passes through the gastrointestinal tract, and they directly affect gut health.
-To ensure a healthy gut, it’s important to eat healthily.
+To ensure a healthy gut, it’s important to have healthy eating habits.
 This means making the right dietary choices.

 Dietary factors play a lot when it comes to gut health.
-People with a plant based diet have shown a healthier gut microbiome compared to those who eat meat.
+People who eat plenty of plant based foods have shown a healthier gut microbiome compared to those who eat meat.

 On the one hand, a high in sugar and sweets diet causes an imbalance between the good and bad bacteria in the gut.
-A high fat, high sugar diet negatively affects the gut microbiome.
+A high sugar, high fat diet negatively affects the gut microbiome.

 Health experts recommend avoiding certain foods like red meat, fried food, artificial sugar, fructose-rich food, alcohol, processed foods, and caffeine.

 Regular exercise helps control weight, prevent obesity, improve blood flow, and positively impact heart health.
-Research has shown that exercising improves gut health.
+Research has shown that having consistent exercise habits improve gut health.

-When it comes to sleep, the number of hours doesn’t matter much compared to the quality.
-So getting 8 hours of restless sleep won’t do any good.
+When it comes to sleep, the number of hours is as important as quality.
+Getting 8 hours of restless sleep won’t do any good.

 In a study conducted on animals, researchers found out that disturbed sleep negatively impacts gut health.
 On the one hand, good quality sleep has been linked to improvements in human gut health, cognition, and mood.

 Did you ever notice how your digestive tract acts up when you’re feeling anxious?
 “Butterflies in the stomach” is often associated with stress, anxiety, and poor mental health.